 Managing Cover Crops on a Small Scale, No-till Farm

 By Chris Wells.
 Reprinted with author's permission.
-First published in the September 2004 volume of Compost for the Mind, the bi-monthly newsletter of SIOPA, IOPA, and ING.
+First published in the September 2004 volume of Compost for the Mind, the bi-monthly newsletter

 No-till farming and gardening are certainly not new concepts.
 From Patricia Lanza's Lasagne Gardening (Rodale Press) and Emilia Hazelip's concept of the "Synergistic Vegetable Garden" there are many styles of no-till gardening.
 And in terms of farming, Masanobu Fukuoka and his famous books: The One-Straw Revolution and The Natural Way of Farming lay down some unique techniques for larger scale no-till farming.
 These agricultural revolutionaries offer great insight into no-till farming, but why do they do it?